 The museum is open to passengers only every day from 7am – 8pm

-Most payable museums and galleries are around €9-€12 for admission and I’d recommend you book in advance on-line to avoid precious hours spent queuing.
+Most payable museums and galleries are around €9-€12 for admission.
+Book in advance on-line to avoid precious hours spent queuing.